 Start by collecting all of your ingredients.
 (See recipe card for quantities.)

 You'll need butter or olive oil, portobello mushrooms, onion, teriyaki sauce, (ad) rotisserie chicken, heavy cream, dried Italian seasoning, minced garlic, black pepper, parmesan cheese, mozzarella cheese, and no-boil lasagna noodles. (ad)

 How to Make Portobello Chicken Lasagna

-Melt a tablespoon of butter in your cast iron skillet, then add diced onions and sliced portobellos.
+Melt a tablespoon of butter in a large skillet, then add diced onions and sliced portobellos.
 Sauté for 5 minutes until mushrooms are tender.
-Add 1/4 cup teriyaki sauce and 2 cups of cubed rotisserie chicken.
+Add ¼ cup teriyaki sauce (ad) and 2 cups of cubed rotisserie chicken.
 Stir it up, then set aside and keep warm.